guyfe/LongSumm/README.md

 ```

 Each papers' summary should be linked the corresponding text of the original paper.
-Due to copyright will not publish the original papers, here are the suggested steps to fully construct the dataset:
+Due to copyright restrictions will not publish the original papers, here are the suggested steps to fully construct the dataset:

 * Extract PDF - to download the PDF of each paper, one can use the following script : [downloader.py](https://github.com/guyfe/LongSumm/blob/master/scripts/downloader.py).
 The output of this scripts is the papers PDFs by their IDs, under the out_folder.